beyzauzun-ai/holiday-ai-agent-adk/README.md

 ⸻

+## 🖇️ How it works

+1. User input is processed by the agent
+2. ADK orchestrates reasoning and tool usage
+3. MCP connects external tools
+4. Memory system personalizes responses

+⸻

 🧠 What’s new (Update)

 Originally built as a simple codelab, this project has evolved into a more advanced AI system: